Brandon-Baker11/Configuring-Active-Directory/README.md

 ## Deployment and Configuration Steps
 In this lab, we will go through the steps of connecting a client machine to your Domain Controller (DC).
 These steps include:

+- Configure the network adapters for the VMs in Virtual Box
 - Configuring the IP Address for the DC's internal network
 - Installing Active Directory Domain Services
 - Creating the domain